harirajeev/learn_LLMS/Scaling.md

     - It eliminates memory redundancies in Data Parallel processes
     - Three optimization stages of ZeRO compared with the data parallelism
      ![image](https://github.com/harirajeev/learn_LLMS/assets/13446418/f3351b56-d892-49fa-8970-d98a62b2b985)
+    - memory reduction is directly proportional to the degree of data parallelism.
+    - For instance, partitioning across 8 GPUs will lead to an 8-fold reduction in memory usage.
+    - ZeRO combines two approaches, ZeRO-DP and ZeRO-R.
+      - ZeRO-DP is an enhanced data parallelism to avoid simple redundancy over model states.
+It partitions optimizer state, gradients and parameters across multiple data parallel processes via a dynamic communication schedule to minimize the communication volume.
+      - ZeRO-R optimizes the memory consumption of residual states, using partitioned activation recomputation, constant buffer size and on-the-fly memory defragmentation.

   - [PyTorch Lightning vs DeepSpeed vs FSDP vs FFCV vs …](https://towardsdatascience.com/pytorch-lightning-vs-deepspeed-vs-fsdp-vs-ffcv-vs-e0d6b2a95719)
 - [How to train a large language model using limited hardware?](https://deepsense.ai/how-to-train-a-large-language-model-using-limited-hardware/)
   - Different parallelism paradigms